Meet Our Members

 Meet the guides who will lead you on unforgettable horse treks or treks on foot through the Jyrgalan Valley.
 All guides are local — employing locals and boosting the local economy is a central part of our mission — and have their own unique reasons for guiding tourists through the mountains, rivers, lakes, and valleys in this place they call home.
 To learn even more about each guide, read their full stories here.

-Azamat is one of the key horse-trekking guides in town and he deeply enjoys the hands-on work that goes into training his stable of 30 horses.
+Azamat is one of the horse-trekking guides and he deeply enjoys the hands-on work that goes into training his stable of 30 horses.
 He and his wife are active community members and are committed to helping Jyrgalan develop a lasting, sustainable tourism industry.
 They also run the Baitor Guesthouse.

 Urmat has always loved the mountains, and it shows in his work and life.
 He is a part-time shepherd during the summer, living in the jailoo (summer mountain pastures) one day each week.
 And now that tourism has come to his hometown, he particularly loves sharing with tourists his extensive knowledge of and passion for natural spaces.